If you want to keep your business downtime to a minimum in a crisis, you need to have both business continuity and disaster recovery plans.

 A business continuity plan is the set of actions your business needs to take in case of a crisis that will keep your business running.

-Having a matured and reviewed business continuity plan helps in making sure that your business doesn’t come to a standstill in case of disruption.
+Having a matured and reviewed business continuity plan helps make sure that your business doesn’t come to a standstill in case of disruption.

 A business continuity plan should solve problems before they happen, lessen the impact of problems that crop up, and get business back to normal with as little downtime as possible.